-We gueried if the PCC had received a formal response to his written request, in order to ascertain the level of scrutiny of SRS audits undertaken by partner organisations.
+We queried if the PCC had received a formal response to his written request, in order to ascertain the level of scrutiny of SRS audits undertaken by partner organisations.
 The CFO advised that a response had been received from TCBC.
 Their response indicated that their Audit Committees focussed on the overall audit opinion in order to seek assurance.
 However, exceptional cases were scrutinised should they meet a certain threshold, of which the SRS audit reports had not.

-The WAO advised us that a Value For Money (VFM) review was in the process of being undertaken in relation to SRS service provision and the arrangements individual partner organisations had in place service provision both individuallv manage SRS and to collaboratively.
+The WAO advised us that a Value For Money (VFM) review was in the process of being undertaken in relation to SRS service provision and the arrangements individual partner organisations had in place to manage SRS service provision both individually and collaboratively.
 The findings from the review would be reported back via an action plan to the individual partner organisations at the conclusion of the review.
 We asked who would have sight of the action plan and if the information would be made available to the public.
-The WAO advised us that JAC would receive the report and
+The WAO advised us that JAC would receive the report and agreed to provide us with clarification on the other recipients at the following meeting.